raluvy95/FelidaBrowser/README.md

   - #### Multiple tabs support

 # TODO
+  - Browsing history
+  - Settings subpage
+  - Chrome extensions
   - Add uBlock Origin (including settings for it)
   - Black theme on all websites
-  - Settings subpage
-  - Browsing history
   - Bookmarks
   - Fully customizable
     - For example: Custom Background, CSS, Menu bar and much more.